drb/auto-translator/README.md

 -p          Pretty-print the JSON output (for readability).
 -c          Don't remove _comment properties from the source data.
--a          Use the Google Translate API with an active key (requires [credentials setting up](#credentials))
+-a          Use the Google Translate API with an active key (requires [credentials setting up](#credentials)) -u          Use caching - advised.
+Won't hit the API when we already have a cached version of the original string.
 ```

 ### Installation: